hitokiri-mata/katacoda-courses/kubernetes-pipelines/helm/finish.md

 - &#x2714; What a chart provides,
 - &#x2714; How to list public charts,
 - &#x2714; How to list and add more repositories,
-- &#x2714; How to create your own chart,
+- &#x2714; How to create a custom chart,
 - &#x2714; How to update a chart.

 ## References ##